SQL server determines case sensitivity by

 Check Column Collation

-declare @table_name varchar(50)
+@table_name varchar(50)

 set @table_name = 'order'